 One of the best ways to help your company grow toward the targets you’ve set is to implement repeatable processes that all managers can understand and supervise.
 This can help all of your teams stay on the same page about what success looks like, though it may require additional training, tools, software, or support systems as needed.

 At the end of the day, if you plan to scale your business, you’ll need to create rigorous plans and follow them with dedication.
-No matter what kind of brand you have, there’s no way to escape the fact that growing your business will require a lot of time and effort, the right talent, extensive research, and effective business strategies.
+No matter what kind of brand you have, there’s no way to escape the fact that growing your business will require a lot of time and effort for branding, the right talent, extensive research, and effective business strategies.
 Fortunately, the time you spend strategizing on the front end can pay off in a big way down the road, so don’t skimp on planning!